 Dragon Tiger is a very easy and fast-paced game.
 The game objective is to guess whether the Dragon or Tiger will draw the higher-value card, and therefore win.
 Player may also bet on whether the Dragon and Tiger cards dealt will be of the same value, and therefore a Tie.

 Begin by betting Dragon, Tiger, or Tie (or Suited Tie).
 A single card is dealt to the Dragon and Tiger positions and the highest card wins, with cards valued in order from lowest to highest as follows: A,2,3,4,5,6,7,8,9,10, J, Q, K (i.e. Ace is low, J=11, Q=12, K=13).

 Winning Dragon or Tiger bets pay even money.
 In the case of a Tie (same value card to Dragon and Tiger), half your Dragon or Tiger bet is returned, or if you bet Tie you win a payout of 11:1.

-In the case of identical cards (value and suit) being dealt to Dragon and Tiger, you win a payout of 50:1 if you took the Suited Tie bet.
+In the case of identical cards (value and suit) being dealt to Dragon and Tiger, you win a payout of 50:1 if you take the Suited Tie bet.

 Rules of the game

-The aim of Dragon Tiger is to predict which of the hands – Dragon or Tiger – will win or if it will be a Tie.
+Dragon Tiger aims to predict which of the hands – Dragon or Tiger – will win or if it will be a Tie.

 - The cards are dealt from a shoe with 8 decks (Jokers excluded)